petersallai/moonblokz-radio-simulator/README.md

 - Build and test
 	- The crate includes unit tests for time mapping, geometry, and radio timing/math.
 - Key conventions
-	- World coordinates: 0..10000 on both axes; UI maps these to the current viewport.
+	- World coordinates: 0..10000 meters on both axes; UI maps these to the current viewport.
 	- Power units: dBm/mW; time units: embassy::Duration or seconds (math only).

 ## License